buruzaemon/natto/README.md

 -  Please try not to mess with the Rakefile, version, or history.
 If you must have your own version, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Changelog

+- __2011/01/22: 0.3.0 release.
+    - Refactoring of Natto::Binding to make mecab methods available as class methods
+    - Refactoring of Natto::DictionaryInfo to override to_s method to return filename
+    - Refactoring of Natto::MeCab to use class methods in Natto::Binding
+    - Refactoring and logical separation of test cases
+    - Continuing update of documentation

 - __2011/01/19__: 0.2.0 release.
     - Added support for mecab option allocate-sentence